eman8388/ETHlink8DAC/README.md

 ## Main features
+* computer side application ETH8DACV2 vst3 for sending audio directly on daw, NO DRIVER REQUIRED. project:
 * Up to 32 device on local network depending on network quality
 * Very very very low latency: 32 sample per buffer
 * Indentification on network based on unique serial number and MAC address (each devivce build should have a proper serial number and MAC Address)
 * NO CONTROL design, NO display, NOTHING to set up, only a dual color status led!
 * Gain of each channel and mute are controlled via software
-* Based on STM32H750 powerfull single core Arm m7 MCU and Ethernet PHY lan8742 100BaseTX mode
+* Based on STM32H743 powerfull single core Arm m7 MCU and Ethernet PHY lan8742 100-BaseTX mode
 * PCM512x DAC:
     * 32 bit 44100, 48000, 88100, 96000 hz sample rate
     * stereo DAC full integrated output circuit for reduced pcb real-estate and improved precision